What Can I Do to Progress Toward Addiction Recovery?

 - Do you avoid seeing your family and friends but prefer to stay alone and drink?

-- Do you have troubles getting your work done and heard complaints from your co-workers or boss?
+- Do you have trouble getting your work done and heard complaints from your co-workers or boss?

 - Are you tired of your life the way it is now?